HAWAII LIKELY ‘9-1-1’ SPIN-OFF SITE

 Ryan Murphy is the mind-creator of the “9-1-1” franchise.

 Show creator Ryan Murphy and collaborator Tim Minear have been pitting Honolulu against Las Vegas for the newest “9-1-1” installment.
 Honolulu over Las Vegas?
-The tropics or the dessert?
+The tropics or the desert?
 Honolulu would be the best fit.
 And why not?
 Hawaii News Now’s meteorologist Guy Hagi reminds us daily that “Hawaii has the best weather on the planet.”

 Further, the cameras love Hawaii; “Five-0” and “Magnum” always captured the money shots – blue skies, turquoise seas, pristine beaches and sunshine galore, in missions hither and yon, even leaving an imprint on Kualoa Ranch, where dozens of film and TV scenes have been filmed.
 Our visitor industry – Waikiki in particular – would welcome the subsequent publicity.